 STEP #5: Create a Quiet Space

-For those times when life just becomes too overwhelming and you need to step away and refuel, if only for a few moments, a quite space just for you is a must.
+For those times when life just becomes too overwhelming and you need to step away and refuel if only for a few moments, a quiet space just for you is a must.
 This could be your favorite corner in the living room, your bedroom, any calm and quiet space will do.
 Keep it ready and free of clutter.
-Use it to take a few deep breaths, close your eyes for a few minutes, listen to your favorite meditiation app or enjoy a cup of tea.
+Use it to take a few deep breaths, close your eyes for a few minutes, listen to your favorite meditation app, or enjoy a cup of tea.
 Add a warm, cozy blanket and a nice pillow.
 Make it a habit to be good to yourself!

 STEP #6: Include Humor in Your Life

 No matter how sad or stressed you are, how bleak things may look at that moment, humor will get you through.
 They don’t call laughter the best medicine for nothing!
 Listen to your favorite standup comedian on Pandora (free in the App store) or pull out that old Farside cartoon book or other funny light reading.
 I live in Erma Bombeck country.
-Her books will make you smile and laugh out loud, guaranteed.
+Her deadpan humor endures and her books will make you smile and laugh out loud, guaranteed.